 Girls are more likely than boys to graduate from high school.

-In the pandemic, grade inflation spiked; educators were reluctant to punish students with tough grades.
+In the pandemic, educators were reluctant to punish students with tough grades, and grade inflation spiked.
 For some colleges, standardized test scores helped fill in the blanks.
 Others reportedly relied even more than usual on class GPA rank, a common practice to compare academic achievement and rigor among candidates from a school.

 In order for high school students in California to qualify for admission to the state's four-year public universities, they must satisfactorily complete a set of courses known as the a-g requirements, as discussed in Lesson 6.2.
 More good news: students have been taking and passing these courses at rising rates.

-Annual standardized tests such as California's CAASPP are sometimes mistakenly called high-stakes tests.
-Actually, while these tests are important to school leaders, students actually have little stake in them.
-The truly high-stakes tests for students are the ones that determine whether and where they might be able to go to college.
+Annual standardized tests such as California's CAASPP are sometimes called high-stakes tests.
+This is misleading.
+While these tests are important to school leaders, students actually have little stake in them.
+The truly high-stakes tests for students are the ones that influence their access to colleges.

-The ACT / SAT.
-In high school, most students with their sights set on college take either the ACT test or the SAT test.
-For many years, these tests have been critically important for admission to selective colleges in the U.S. and required as a part of the application process.
-During the Pandemic, this requirement was interrupted.
-Many selective colleges suspended this requirement or made the tests optional.
-This included all of California's public colleges (UC and CSU).
+The SAT / ACT.
+In high school, about a quarter of students with their sights set on college take the SAT test (a much smaller fraction take the test's competitor, the ACT).
+For many years, these tests were required for admission to selective colleges in the U.S. During the Pandemic, many selective colleges suspended this requirement or made the tests optional.
+As of 2025, the UC and CSU systems no longer use the exams for admissions decisions even if the student submits them.

-In ordinary times, colleges use the scores on these standardized tests as a vital sorting tool, for good reasons.
-Imagine yourself as an admissions officer facing piles of transcripts from thousands of students.
-Some high schools are more rigorous than others, so it can be difficult for admissions officers to evaluate the true value of a student's grades.
+Some of America's selective colleges still use the scores on these standardized tests as a vital sorting tool, for good reasons.
+Imagine yourself as an admissions officer facing piles of transcripts from thousands of students all over the world.
+Some high schools are more rigorous than others, so it can be difficult to evaluate the true value of a student's grades.
 The ACT and SAT exams, by contrast, are the same for everyone.
-Students score differenty on the tests based on their readiness to take them.
-Admissions officers are aware, of course, that students' scores reflect a combination of factors, including the learning they do in school and the learning they do through test-prep programs and tutoring, which cost money.
+Admissions officers are aware, of course, that students' scores reflect a combination of factors, including the learning they do through test-prep programs and tutoring, which cost money.
 They admit students based on their prediction of whether students will thrive in college and add to the student body, using whatever information is available to them.

-Both the SAT and ACT charge a fee, but both the College Board and ACT waive the fee for students in poverty, with proper documentation.
+Both the SAT and ACT charge a fee, but both the College Board and ACT waive it for students in poverty, with proper documentation.

 AP Tests.
 Advanced Placement tests are exams offered on a variety of subjects.
 Scores on these tests build a college applicant’s resume.
 The Advanced Placement program, run by The College Board, offers college-level curriculum and examinations to high school students.
 Schools submit their curricula and apply to get AP designation for their courses.
 The program includes standardized end-of-course exams.
 Some American colleges grant course credit to students who score high enough on AP tests, or use the information to make course placement decisions.